 All departments of MPI for Informatics accept applications for internships by students who participate in the Bacherlor with Honors degree program of TU Vienna.
-Please direct applications (in English) and general related questions to Dr. Christoph Lenzen.
+Please direct applications (in English) and general related questions to Dr. Andreas Karrenbauer.
 We advise that you identify potential area(s) of interest and encourage you to contact potential supervisors before filing an application.
 The webpages of the departments and researchers at MPII inform about our research activities and interests, but we also encourage you to propose own topics.
 An application should include:

 - cover letter including the intended period of the internship, proposed supervisor(s), and a brief overview of your research interests relating to the prospective internship